paritytech/devops-guide/src/guides/parachain_deployment.md

 # Guide: Deploying a Parachain Network

 This guide demonstrates the deployment of a parachain test network composed of 2 collators (nodes authoring blocks) and 1 RPC node.
+We are using Rococo as an example, but this approach would work similarly for any Relaychain, whether it is a testnet (Westend, Rococo, Paseo) or a mainnet (Polkadot, Kusama).

 ## Preparations

 ### Hardware
-To run your nodes, you'll need suitable machines.

 For this example network, you will need 3 machines.
-For a testnet, medium-sized virtual machines (2 to 4 cores) will suffice.
+The specifications of these machines will depend on your intended usage.
+For a testnet, medium-sized virtual machines with 2 to 4 cores will suffice.
 However, for mainnet nodes, it is recommended to follow the  ["validator reference hardware" as detailed in the Polkadot Wiki](https://wiki.polkadot.network/docs/maintain-guides-how-to-validate-polkadot#reference-hardware).

 Requirements: